JetBrains/Qodana/topics/ci.md

 spin the Qodana UI on your own following the [guidelines](html-report.md).

-You can learn more about %product% integration solutions provided for:
+You can learn more about %instance% integration solutions provided for:

 - [](qodana-azure-pipelines.md)
 - [](bitbucket.md)